Ronald McDonald House BC Yukon

 • Children descend into common spaces by way of a wooden staircase or an enclosed yellow slide.

-This project set a new benchmark for robust, cost-effective, institutional-grade timber construction, as the first example in the world of a tilt-up CLT and light-wood-frame building system designed for a 100-year service life.
+This project set a new benchmark for robust, cost-effective, institutional-grade timber construction, as the first example in the world of a tilt-up cross-laminated timber (CLT) and light-frame wood building system designed for a 100-year service life.

-An advanced application of mass-timber construction, it’s composed of a hybrid cross-laminated timber (CLT) wall and high-performance light-wood floor system.
+An advanced application of mass-timber construction, it’s composed of a hybrid CLT wall and high-performance light-wood floor system.
 Laminated strand lumber (LSL) floor ledgers support joists, decking, and a concrete topping.
-The panelized construction allowed for off-site prefabrication, with panels factory-cut to a precise size and fit.
+The panellized construction allowed for off-site prefabrication, with panels factory-cut to a precise size and fit.

 The exterior of the building, which is just steps away from the B.C.
 Women’s and Children’s Hospitals in central Vancouver, is designed to feel like a home and not a hotel.